 Because of the camp’s remote location, there’s no cell phone or internet service, which encourages Rustic students to engage more thoroughly with the topics at hand.

-They’re “almost forced to be in tune with their immediate environment and each other, which is great, because it allows for more meaningful discussions and interviews when we actually get around to talking to the people there,” said Nic Win, one of Life on the Margin’s Program Leaders.
+They’re “almost forced to be in tune with their immediate environment and each other, which is great, because it allows for more meaningful discussions and interviews” said Nic Win, one of Life on the Margin’s Program Leaders.

 This policy also facilitates relationship-building among the Rustic group.
 Nic described the intensive bonding and friendships that he saw form on his trip: “I’m confident to say it’s almost like nothing I’ve seen in other experiential learning programs.”